-The data on cigarette "advertising and promotional" expenditures reported in Tables 2 through 2C were not collected in their present form until 1975.
-Therefore, Table 3 reports cigarette advertising expenditures from 1963 through 1974.
+The expenditure data reported in Tables 2 through 2D were not collected in their present form until 1975.
+Therefore, Table 3 reports advertising expenditures from 1963 through 1974.

-IV.
-TAR RATINGS, FILTERS, LENGTH, AND FLAVOR
+V. TAR RATINGS, FILTERS, LENGTH, AND FLAVOR

-Tables 4 and 4A give the domestic market share of cigarettes with tar ratings of 15 milligrams (mg.) or less for the years 1967 through 2005.
+Tables 4 and 4A give the domestic market share of cigarettes with tar ratings of 15 milligrams (mg.) or less for the years 1967 through 2012.
 The data for the years since 1982 are further broken down into sub-categories according to tar ratings, e.g., 3 mg. or less, 6 mg. or less, etc. (categories are presented cumulatively).
-In 2004, cigarettes with tar ratings of 15 mg. or less constituted 84.8 percent of the domestic cigarette market, while cigarettes with tar ratings of 3 mg. or less - the lowest rated portion of the market - made up 0.8 percent of the market.
-In 2005, those figures were 83.5 percent and 0.6 percent, respectively.